 Seeking financial advice from an aged care specialist during this time can ensure that the decisions that you and your family make will be the right decisions, whilst taking into consideration the impact to your financial situation, age pension entitlement and aged care costs.
 Making the wrong decision could result in a loss of age pension, increased aged care costs and a reduced estate to be passed on to the next generation.

-This flyer will assist you with understanding the fees that may be payable within a subsidised residential aged care facility, such as paying an upfront accommodation payment, on-going accommodation costs, living expenses and the cost of care.
+This flyer will assist you to understand the fees that may be payable within a subsidised residential aged care facility, such as paying an upfront accommodation deposit, on-going accommodation payments, living expenses and the cost of care.
 It is important that you seek advice to avoid the pitfalls associated with these decisions.

-To be eligible to enter an aged care facility, it is first necessary for a resident to undergo an assessment of their physical and mental ability by the Aged Care Assessment Team (ACAT).
+To be eligible to enter an aged care facility, a person must first undergo an assessment of their physical and mental ability by the Aged Care Assessment Team (ACAT).

-Once the ACAT assessment has been completed and the required level of care is established, the Department of Human Services (DHS) or Department of Veteran Affairs (DVA) will assess the resident's ability to pay fees for aged care accommodation and services.
+Once the ACAT assessment has been completed and the required level of care is established, the Services Australia or Department of Veteran Affairs (DVA) will assess the resident's ability to pay fees for aged care accommodation and services.

-Residents have to provide asset and income information and will need to complete a 'Permanent residential aged care request for combined assets and income assessment' form (Centrelink SA457 form) which outlines the resident's current financial position.
+Residents have to provide asset and income information and will need to complete a 'Residential Aged Care Calculation of your cost of care' form (Centrelink SA457 form) which outlines the resident's current financial position.

-The financial assessment will take into account the amount of income and assets that the resident has at the time that they enter aged care accommodation.
+The financial assessment will consider the amount of income and assets that the resident has at the time that they enter aged care accommodation.
 It is important to note that failure to complete the form may result in the client being charged higher fees across the different categories.

 Your financial adviser can help you to complete this form.
 They can also tell you if it is worthwhile to delay completing the form when negotiating the aged care fees upon entry into the aged care facility.